Skip to main content

 The description of HeaderMenu properties you can see here.

-The example below shows how to add a header menu to the grid columns and make possible to hide the "start" and "duration" columns:
+The example below shows how to add a header menu to the grid columns and make it possible to hide the "start" and "duration" columns:

 import { useRef } from "react";